cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/util/ResourceLoader.rst

 getInputStream
 ^^^^^^^^^^^^^^

-.. java:method:: public static InputStream getInputStream(Class klass, String resourceName)
+.. java:method:: public static InputStream getInputStream(String resourceName, Class klass)
    :outertype: ResourceLoader

    Try to load the resource from a jar file, in case the user is running simulations from a jar instead of directly from the IDE.
 If the input is null, the simulation is not being executed from a jar file, so try to load the resource from a directory in the filesystem.

+   :param resourceName: the name of the resource to get a \ :java:ref:`BufferedReader`\  for it
    :param klass: a class from the project that will be used just to assist in getting the path of the given resource
-   :param resourceName: the name of the resource to get a \ :java:ref:`BufferedReader`\  for it
    :throws UncheckedIOException: when the file cannot be accessed (such as when it doesn't exist)
    :return: a \ :java:ref:`InputStream`\  to read the resource